 KensTrends is back after a short hiatus.
 It’s been four weeks since my June 13 double knee replacement.
-We also had a major restructuring at Truss and I am now an independent contractor with access to the Truss platform among others.
+While I continue to work on deals for Truss, I am now an independent contractor with access to the Truss platform among others.
 More on that at a later date.

 My recovery has been in the top percentile, I was off opioids less than 3 days after surgery, I’m back on my feet and walking faster than I was before, I’m climbing stairs, working on chipping and putting and hope to return to baseball in the next couple of months.
 I continue to work with tenants and buyers of office space throughout South Florida.
 But I am now a free agent and ready to explore additional opportunities.